In this article

 Typically, people have the highest need for life insurance during the first 20 years of their children’s lives.
 After that, their kids are likelier to be self-sufficient.
 As a result, 20 years is one of the most popular term lengths available.
 There are many different ways you can use a life insurance payout, from paying off debt to funding household expenses.

-Unlike term life policies, whole life insurance policies (also known as “permanent life insurance”) offer coverage for your entire life.
-In addition to paying a death benefit, whole life policies also have the ability to build cash value over time.
+Unlike term life policies, whole life insurance policies (also known as “permanent life insurance”) offer coverage for your entire life, as long as premiums are paid.
+In addition to paying a death benefit, whole life policies can also build cash value over time.
 You can borrow against or withdraw from this cash value while you’re alive.

 As a result of whole life’s ability to earn interest and accumulate cash value, however, these policies tend to be more complex and more expensive than term life insurance.
 Certain fees and expenses associated with whole life policies may reduce the cash value, which can, in turn, affect the benefit amounts.

 There are a few other types of whole life policies including, universal, variable and indexed universal life insurance.
 Universal life insurance is another form of permanent life insurance that gives you more flexibility to adjust your death benefit without opening a new policy, subject to the terms of the contract.
+(Increases in coverage are subject to underwriting based on health and other factors.)
 You can also lower your monthly premium payments by paying from the cash value account.
+Please keep in mind, however, that withdrawals may be subject to charges and interest is charged on loans, they may generate an income tax liability, reduce the account value and death benefit, and may cause the policy to lapse.

 Indexed universal life, on the other hand, allows the policyholder to link the earnings potential of the cash value, in part, to index funds.
 There is often a cap on how much interest can be earned, in addition to a floor provided by the contract.
-So, even if the index funds don’t perform well, there will be no loss to the cash value due to market fluctuations.
+So, even if the index funds don’t perform well, there will be no loss to the cash value due to market fluctuations (though fees and charges can still reduce the cash value over time).

-For both term and whole life insurance policies, the death benefit is income-tax free, meaning that your beneficiaries wouldn’t owe taxes on the payout.
+For both term and whole life insurance policies, the death benefit is generally income-tax free, meaning that your beneficiaries may not owe taxes on the payout.
 However, there are certain circumstances where life insurance might be included as part of your taxable estate.
+For more details on how this all works, reach out to a tax advisor.

 As you can see, the difference between whole life and term life insurance can be significant.
-Some people pick whole life insurance to make sure they leave behind an inheritance or money for their beneficiary or beneficiaries.
+Some people pick whole life insurance so they can leave behind money for their beneficiary or beneficiaries.
 With term life insurance, the death benefit would only be paid if they died during a certain time frame.
-With whole life insurance, it doesn’t matter when they pass away.
+With whole life insurance, it doesn’t matter when they pass away (as long as their premiums are paid and the policy is active).

 Another reason you might choose whole life insurance is if you want to provide money for your survivors to pay estate taxes.
-These taxes are levied on large estates worth over a certain amount ($11.58 million, in 2020).
+These taxes are levied on large estates worth over a certain amount ($13.99 million in 2025).

 Whole life insurance could potentially help avoid forcing your heirs to sell off parts of the estate, like heirlooms or real estate, to cover the estate tax bill.
 Anyone who is considering a whole life policy for this reason should consult a tax professional before making any decisions.